Judicial Law Clerk Program

 How to Apply

-Please visit NRC’s Employment Opportunities page for additional information.
+Please visit NRC’s Career Opportunities page for additional information.

 Applicants should apply for this position directly by sending an e-mail to Anthony C. Eitreim, ASLBP Chief Counsel, at Anthony.Eitreim@nrc.gov and attaching Word or PDF files with the following information: